kevroi/Itera/README.md

 ## The Collatz Conjecture
 Start with any positive integer, \(n\).
 If the number is even, half it.
 If the number is odd, triple it and add one.
 The Collatz conjecture conjecture says the sequence will reach 1 for all \(n\).
 Why this happens is still an open problem in mathematics.

-The Collatz conjecture has been modelled in assembly language (Little Man Computer) - for a bit of a challenge - in `Collatz.asm`.
+The Collatz conjecture has been modelled in assembly language (Little Man Computer) - for a bit of a challenge - in `Collatz\Collatz.asm`.

 ## Summation Formulae
 These model summation formulae for constants and the first n natural numbers (along with their squares and cubes).
 The code can be found in `SumFormulae.py`